Configure Structured Streaming trigger intervals

 What is continuous processing mode?

 Apache Spark supports an additional trigger interval known as Continuous Processing.
-This mode has been classified as experimental since Spark 2.3; consult with your Databricks representative to make sure you understand the trade-offs of this processing model.
+This mode has been classified as experimental since Spark 2.3; consult with your Databricks account team to make sure you understand the trade-offs of this processing model.

 Note that this continuous processing mode does not relate at all to continuous processing as applied in Delta Live Tables.